Emergency icon Important Updates

 Pam formed a close bond with Maddie and Alison in the NICU following the unexpected reunion.
 (Courtesy: Cleveland Clinic)

-“It’s hard juggling hospital visits and being at home with my other two girls, so it means a lot knowing Maddie is in good hands when I have to leave,” says Alison.
+“It was hard juggling hospital visits and being at home with my other two girls, so it meant a lot knowing Maddie was in good hands when I had to leave,” says Alison.

-Alison says Pam goes above and beyond to care for her daughter in the NICU – even helping her give Maddie a bath at one point.
+Alison recalls Pam going above and beyond to care for her daughter in the NICU – even helping her give Maddie a bath.
 “After her bath, we wrapped up her hair in a towel, and we kept calling it her spa day,” laughs Pam.
-When Maddie is able to come home, Alison looks forward to watching her daughter reach new milestones as Pam continues to make progress after her heart attack.
+After some time in the NICU, Maddie made enough progress to come home to her family.
+Alison now looks forward to watching her daughter reach new milestones as Pam continues to make progress after her heart attack.

 “I graduated from cardiac rehab, and my energy has come back better than it was before,” says Pam, who has a long family history of heart issues.
 “My doctor, Jacqueline Tamis-Holland, is such a sweet, caring lady, so thank goodness she’s come into my life.”